► Pure EV, diesel and petrol versions offered

 It is – but not for much longer.
 While production will continue for some months, the three-door hatchback is being phased out and won’t be replaced.

-DS has six models in its plan, and this is the second of them, following the DS 7 Crossback.
+DS has six models in its plan, and the 3 Crossback is the second of them, following the DS 7 Crossback.
 Both are SUVs, tapping phenomenal demand around the world – a small supermini doesn’t offer the same volume and profitability potential.

 ‘Proportions are the most important thing: from the beginning we worked with the engineers to create the platform,’ says Thierry Metroz, DS head of design.
 ‘When you see it on the road, the 3 looks very dynamic, very playful.’